brodybits/mbflow/README.md

 There is also an "outbox" object, that can be part of one component and connected to an input "flowbox" on another component.

-There is now a "component" class that can be used to define components, and keep track of its input and output flow boxes.
+There is now a "component" object that can be used to define components, and keep track of its input and output flow boxes.
 It will support higher-level component flow and program assembly APIs to make this library easier to use.
+The component object now supports a virtual loop functionality, as shown in the sample HTTP server code below.

+The virtual loop will execute its function once every time a message is posted into an inbox of the component.
+FUTURE TBD/TODO:
+- If there is a pending message in an inbox and a downstream inbox is cleared, the virtual loop function should be triggered
+- The virtual loop function _should_ check the outbox before posting a message.
+More elegant solutions would include blocking the message processing when any or all outboxes are full and perhaps support for limited queueing.

 This project takes its inspiration from the following projects:
 - [Flow-based programming (fbp)](http://www.jpaulmorrison.com/fbp/) which has its own user group as well as some reference implementations at: http://www.jpaulmorrison.com/fbp/software.html